LizLeki/DynatraceAPI/README.md

-# Schedule Bulk-Enable-Disable-Monitors around Maintenance Windows
+# Schedule Automatic Enable-Disable Monitor Groups around Maintenance Windows

-This snippet contains two Python scripts, which together allow you to automate the creation of scheduled tasks which bulk enable/disable Dynatrace Synthetic Monitors via REST API at times associated with planned maintenance windows.
+The two Python scripts in this directory allow you you to automate the creation of scheduled tasks in Windows Task Manager which bulk enable/disable Dynatrace Synthetic Monitors via REST API at times associated with planned maintenance windows.

 <b>getSetWindows.py</b> leverages the maintenence window API to retrieve information about scheduled maintenence windows for a given date and creates or updates tasks in Windows Task Manager to trigger a seperate Python script which handles toggling tag groups on/off around each window.